regroove-solutions/fv-web-ui/docker/README.md

 # Method 1:
 ## Prerequisites

-1. You must have Docker installed and running.
+1. You must have Docker installed and running, as well as git installed.
 2. Basic knowledge of Docker, Nuxeo and bash.
 3. Ensure you have the two environment variables set for CYPRESS_FV_USERNAME and CYPRESS_FV_PASSWORD which will be passed into the container and used to create an admin account during the initial setup.